MingCWang/deis-course-evaluation/CONTRIBUTING.md

 Contributing to `deiseval` is fairly easy.
+(If you haven't picked an issue to work on, check [here](https://github.com/MingCWang/deiseval/issues))

 This document shows you how to get the source, how to test and build it and how to contribute to the project.

 ## Dependencies